Real-Time Dam Levels

 Catchment & Hydrological Impact

-Fed primarily by the McCallum Creek, this reservoir plays a critical role in the South West Coast drainage division.
+The McCallum Creek acts as the primary lifeblood for Glen Mervyn, making it a cornerstone of the South West Coast network.
 Managing the flow from the McCallum Creek ensures that downstream agricultural zones receive consistent supply.
-Catchment dynamics in the South West Coast are deeply influenced by the retention capacity of Glen Mervyn.
+The South West Coast region relies heavily on the seasonal inflows captured here.

 Agricultural & Economic Significance